 About Conall Boyle:

 Hi.
-That's me, Conall Boyle, outside the Bouleoterion in the Agora, Athens.
+That's me, Conall Boyle, outside the Bouleoterion in the Agora, Athens. (ok old pic, but this is my website!)
 This was the Council Chamber, supreme authority for all Athenians.
 To become a Councillor you had to be selected by the kleroterion, which was a lottery machine.
 This, and not elections, is what they meant by 'Democracy'

-But my main activity is researching 'Who gets the prize: the case for random distribution in non-market allocation'.
-I am registered as a post-grad student at the Economics Department, University of Wales, Swansea.
-Click on one of the topics above to find out more about this simple yet revolutionary idea.
+But my main activity in 'retirement' was researching 'Who gets the prize: the case for random distribution in non-market allocation' at the Economics Department, Swansea University.
+M Phil 2006.
+Two books followed 'Gataker: The nature and Uses of Lotteries' in 2008 and 'Lotteries for Education' in 2010.
+Click on 'My Papers' link above to find out more about this simple yet revolutionary idea.

 Conall Boyle: born 1942 in Dublin.
 Educated by Jesuits (Gonzaga) and Franciscans (Gormanston);